Testing Hypotheses regarding Covariance and Correlation matrices with the R package CovCorTest: Inference

 Although these tests are very versatile through the less restrictive assumptions and the general class of hypotheses, they do not by themselves yield insight into the specific reason a hypothesis is rejected — e.g., whether the differences arise due to variance differences, dependence structure, or both.
-Since correlation matrices reflect the dependency structure but contain no information about the components' variances, but covariance matrices contain no standardized dependency measure, both on their own are not the best solution.
+Since correlation matrices reflect the dependency structure but contain no information about the components' variances, and covariance matrices contain no standardised dependency measure, neither is the best solution on its own.
 To address this issue, \cite{sattler2023} proposes a combined test for simultaneously assessing group differences in both covariance and correlation.
 This approach is based on the concept of Multiple Contrast Testing (see, e.g., \cite{bretz2001}) and is applicable when comparing two groups ($a=2$).
 In case of rejection of equal covariance matrices, it also provides information on whether the dependency, the variance, or both are responsible for it.
 This test is based on a vector-value test statistic

 for which it holds under the $\mathcal{H}_0^{\vv}:\vV_1=\vV_2$ the convergence $\vT\stackrel{\mathcal{D}}{\to}\mathcal{N}_p(\vnull_p,\vGamma)$, while the explicit form of the asymptotic covariance matrix $\vGamma$ can be found in \cite{sattler2023}.